shiftyrose/shifty/README.md

 `Idea by The Other Roles`<br>

 #### Role Description
-The Vampire bites it's targets, resulting in a delayed kill.<br>
-The bitten player will die after several seconds or when the next meeting is called.<br>
+The Vampire bites it's targets, resulting in a delayed kill.
+The bitten player will die after several seconds or when the next meeting is called.
 If the vampire bites [Bait](#Bait), the player will die immediately and a self-report will be forced.<br>

 ### Vampiress